corinthia/corinthia-docformats/README.md

 support other related classes of file formats such as spreadsheets, presentations, and drawings.

-The goal of the project is to have an easy-to-integrate library that any application can use to embed support for a range of different file formats, and use the parsing, serialisation, and conversion facilities for various purposes.
+The short term goal of the project is to have an easy-to-integrate library that any application can use to embed support for a range of different file formats, and use the parsing, serialisation, and conversion facilities for various purposes.
 These include editors, batch conversion tools, web publishing systems, document